 Final Rule on Overtime Regulations

-Updates: November 22, 2016 – A Texas federal judge put a halt to the DOL’s new overtime rule.
-The court’s decision was a welcomed relief to employers who were struggling to make the necessary reductions in their workforce, cut hours and make other changes as they braced for the impact that another Obama Rule would have on budgets and workplace flexibility.
+November 22, 2016 – A Texas federal judge put a halt to the DOL’s new overtime rule.
+The court’s decision was a relief to employers who were struggling to make necessary changes and bracing for the impact the rule would have on budgets and workplace flexibility.

-Advice: For now, the halt on the final rule will allow the incoming Trump Administration more time to make changes, such as issuing a more reasonable salary threshold or possibly even eliminating the rule altogether (it will most likely be eliminated).
+The halt on the final rule will allow the incoming Trump Administration more time to make changes, such as issuing a more reasonable salary threshold or possibly even eliminating the rule altogether.
 Employers are being advised to continue on the course of action they have already taken in terms of the final rule.
 For example:

 - If you have not already implemented changes, you may want to postpone reclassifying your employees and monitor the policy developments closely.
-Remember that the recent injunction does not require employers to implement changes by December 1, 2016.
+Remember that, because of the recent injunction, employers do not have to implement changes by December 1, 2016.

 - If your company has already raised salaries to meet the proposed threshold, you might keep those in place to prepare for future changes.